soylentOrange/K2-RFID/README.md

 ### Flashing Firmware

 The easiest way to get the firmware on the board is using [esptool.py](https://github.com/espressif/esptool).
-After [installing](https://docs.espressif.com/projects/esptool/en/latest/esp32/installation.html#installation) esptool.py and downloading the factory firmware image, upload it to the board (using the usb port of your board) with: `esptool.py write_flash 0x0 ADJUST_TO_YOUR_PATH/firmware.factory.bin`.
+After [installing](https://docs.espressif.com/projects/esptool/en/latest/esp32/installation.html#installation) esptool.py and downloading the factory firmware image matching your setup from the [releases-section](https://github.com/soylentOrange/K2-RFID/releases), upload it to the board (using the usb port of your board) with: `esptool.py write_flash 0x0 ADJUST_TO_YOUR_PATH/firmware.factory.bin`.

+Note: When uploading to a factory fresh board, you might need to enable uploads by pressing both buttons, release the "0"-button first, then the "RST"-button (this sequence will enable the USB-CDC).

+#### Rebuilding the Firmware before Upload

-Otherwise, you'll need to have [PlatformIO](https://platformio.org/platformio-ide) (and [esptool.py](https://github.com/espressif/esptool)).
+If you want to rebuild the firmware yourself before uploading, you'll need to have [PlatformIO](https://platformio.org/platformio-ide) (and [esptool.py](https://github.com/espressif/esptool)).

 For minifying the html parts, you also need to have [Node.js](https://nodejs.org/).
 Install development dependencies: